libgdx/gdx-liftoff/Troubleshooting.md

 Second, you'll need to make the links in `lwjgl3/build.gradle` match the JDK you selected, with the same major version and hopefully the most recent minor version you can manage.
-The links currently used by default in Construo are taken from https://github.com/adoptium/temurin17-binaries/releases , on the only section with blue links listed inside it.
+The links currently used by default in Construo are taken from https://github.com/adoptium/temurin21-binaries/releases , on the only section with blue links listed inside it.
-If you want the recent Java 25, you'll want to look in https://github.com/adoptium/temurin25-binaries/releases instead (note, the only change is from "17" to "25").
-Other versions are similar; 17 is just about the first version of JDK that Construo should work with, and is definitely the only one still receiving support from any OpenJDK vendor.
-The actual links probably don't matter too much, but you may want to copy the link matching a description like `OpenJDK25U-jdk_x64_windows_hotspot_25.0.1_8.zip` to make sure everything matches.
-The reason the link doesn't matter is that you can usually just change the version from `17.0.15` to `25.0.1` (in this case) and then change the last number where it appears to match as well (`6` to `8`), which is after an `_` underscore in one place and after the escape `%2B` in another place.
+If you want the recent Java 25, you'll want to look in https://github.com/adoptium/temurin25-binaries/releases instead (note, the only change is from "21" to "25").
+Other versions are similar; 17 is just about the first version of JDK that Construo should work with, and is definitely the earliest one still receiving support from any OpenJDK vendor.
+The actual links probably don't matter too much, but you may want to copy the link matching a description like `OpenJDK25U-jdk_x64_windows_hotspot_25.0.2_10.zip` to make sure everything matches.
+The reason the link doesn't matter is that you can usually just change the version from `21.0.10` to `25.0.2` (in this case).
+Then, change the last number where it appears to match as well (`7` to `10`), which is after an `_` underscore in one place and after the escape `%2B` in another place.
+You should probably try clicking the link to make sure it's valid.

 Once you've changed the link for each platform you want to support (probably Windows, maybe also Linux, and unlikely also macOS, AARCH64 and x64), you can run the Construo package task for that platform, such as `lwjgl3:packageWinX64` .